kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/channels@EgXagvLpJkXUI2od5K1FD.md

 # Channels

-Channels are Go's primary mechanism for communication between goroutines, following the principle "Don't communicate by sharing memory; share memory by communicating."
-Channels are typed conduits that allow you to send and receive values between goroutines safely.
-They can be created using the `make()` function and come in two varieties: buffered and unbuffered.
-Channels can be used to synchronize goroutine execution, pass data between concurrent processes, and coordinate complex concurrent operations.
-Understanding channels is essential for writing effective concurrent programs in Go.
+Primary mechanism for goroutine communication following "share memory by communicating" principle.
+Typed conduits created with `make()`.
+Come in buffered and unbuffered varieties.
+Used for synchronization, data passing, and coordinating concurrent operations.
+Essential for concurrent programming.